Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: Exact solution

 where $\mathsf{\Omega}$ is the $M\times M$ matrix of elements $\Omega_{ij}$ and $\mathsf{I}$ is the unit matrix.
 Henceforth, for enhanced clarity, we will omit the second argument ($\beta$) in $\Omega_{ij}$.

 The RDF in real space can be obtained by performing the inverse Laplace transform on Eq.~\eqref{eq:rdf}.
 The structure of the analytical form of $g_{ij}(x)$ is presented in Appendix~\ref{app:rdfrealspace}.
 At a practical level, we have used Eq.~\eqref{3.5ee} for $x\leq 3a(\epsilon)$.
-For larger distances, it is preferable to invert $\widetilde{G}_{ij}(s)$ numerically \cite{EulerILT}.
+For $x> 3a(\epsilon)$, however, we have found preferable to invert $\widetilde{G}_{ij}(s)$ numerically \cite{EulerILT}.
 Once the partial RDFs $g_{ij}(x)$ are known, the total RDF is obtained as

 The structure factor is another pivotal quantity that, although conveying the same physical information as the RDF, can be experimentally accessed through diffraction experiments.
 The 1D structure factor is directly linked to the Fourier transform of the total correlation function $h(x)\equiv g(x)-1$,